 Here's what actually moves the needle, based on what we see every week in the shop.

 A hybrid battery that sits for weeks is worse off than one that gets used.
 Long periods parked let the pack self-discharge and fall out of balance, and it's one of the more common reasons a low-mileage hybrid shows up with battery trouble.
-If you're not driving much, a longer weekly drive is better than short daily hops.
+If you're not driving much, one longer weekly drive of 20 to 30 minutes does more good than a string of short daily hops.
+That kind of drive lets the pack charge and discharge properly, which is what keeps all the cells balanced and working evenly.

 2. Don't Ignore the First Warning Signs